kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

     ```

     1. Indicates that the interface is a repository.
-    2. Indicates that it is necessary to create a method implementation that executes the SQL query specified in the annotation.
+    2. Indicates that Kora should create a method implementation that executes the `SQL` query specified in the annotation.

 === ":simple-kotlin: `Kotlin`"